 Irrespective of 43-101, if you are working at a mining operation the last thing you want to do is present management with an incorrect reserve, pit design, or production plan.

-If you are a consultant, how agreeable will your client be when you tell him that his study was done using a novel software package and not one of the industry standard packages?
+If you are a consultant, how agreeable will your client be when you tell him that his study was done using a novel software package and not one of the industry standard packages, and there was an error in it?

 I recall working with a major mining company and there was a reluctance to adopt any new software that was unproven and not an industry standard.
-The company had no issue with buying the software nor paying the annual maintenance fees for the license. the concern was the risk in using it.
+Money was not the issue; the company’s concern was with the risk in using unproven software.

 What if you have a limited budget?